 Memory foam mattresses are some of the best for snoring because they absorb sound and motion, cushion pressure points, and bounce back without sagging.

 One downside of memory foam is that it traps heat, and because memory foam often makes up the comfort layers in a memory foam mattress, it’s more likely to make you feel hot and uncomfortable as you sleep.
 Lots of brands infuse their foams with charcoal, graphite, copper, or gel to dissipate heat.
-Others incorporate technologies in the cover such as Celliant®.
+Others incorporate foams made with air channels to encourage airflow.

 Amerisleep’s Bio-Pur® is plant-based and breathable.
 Because some of the petroleum in the foam is replaced with castor oil, it emits little to no off-gassing smell.
 Amerisleep’s memory foam mattresses are fit for side sleepers, stomach sleepers, and back sleepers; again, we recommend snorers sleep on a mattress for side sleepers, like the AS3 and AS4.